Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Related Work

 The idea of MEP shares a common intuition with domain randomization, where some features of the environment are changed randomly during training to make the policy robust to that feature~\cite{tobin2017domain,yu2017preparing,peng2018sim,tan2018sim,openai2019rubiks,tang2020discovering}.
-MEP can be seen as a domain randomization technique, where the randomization is conducted over a set of partners' policies.
-A concurrent work -- Trajectory Diversity (TrajeDi)~\cite{lupu2021trajectory} has a similar motivation and formulates a trajectory-based diversity objective.
-To the best of our knowledge, TrajeDi is the most related work to MEP.
-In comparison to TrajeDi, we derive the population entropy objective as an action level diversity objective, which is suitable for the multi-agent PBT setting.
+In general, MEP can be seen as a domain randomization technique, where the randomization is conducted over a set of partners' policies.

+A recent related work -- TrajeDi~\cite{lupu2021trajectory} has a similar motivation and encourages the trajectories from different agents in the population to be distinct.
+TrajeDi directly optimizes the trajectory-level Jensen-Shannon divergence between policies as part of the policy loss, while our method trains the population with reward function augmented by population entropy on the action level.
+However, the variance of the evaluated gradient from TrajeDi could be unbounded due to its trajectory-level importance sampling part, while our formulation does not have importance sampling terms.
 In the experiments, MEP shows superior performance compared to TrajeDi empirically.

+Another recent work -- FCP~\cite{strouse2021collaborating} is closely related to our work.
+Strouse et al.~\cite{strouse2021collaborating} show that with diversity induced by different checkpoints and different random seeds, the agent can generalize well in collaborative games.
+However, in our experiments, we find out that FCP requires a relatively large population to work well.
+Compared to FCP, MEP only uses half the population and works better.
+The experimental results show that MEP is more effective in obtaining a diverse population than FCP, given the same amount of computational resources.

-There are also other population diversity-based methods, such as Diversity via Determinants (DvD)~\cite{parker2020effective} and Diversity-Inducing Policy Gradient (DIPG)~\cite{masood2019diversity}, which are formulated for the single-agent setting, whereas MEP is designed for the multi-agent cooperative setting.
-Our method is complementary to these previous works and could be combined with them.
-MEP bridges maximum entropy RL and PBT, which is generally applicable for many human-AI coordination tasks.
+There are also other population diversity-based methods, such as Diversity via Determinants (DvD)~\cite{parker2020effective} and Diversity-Inducing Policy Gradient (DIPG)~\cite{masood2019diversity}.
+DvD is based on the determinant of the kernel matrix, and DIPG is derived from Maximum Mean Discrepancy (MMD).
+These two methods are formulated for the single-agent setting, whereas MEP is designed for the multi-agent cooperative setting.
+In games with non-transitive dynamics where strategic cycles exist, e.g., Rock-Paper-Scissors, Policy-Space Response Oracle (PSRO)-based methods~\cite{balduzzi2019open,perez2021modelling,liu2021unifying} provide solutions to learn diverse behaviors.
+In general, MEP is complementary to these previous works and is applicable to many human-AI coordination tasks.